Karmanye Vadhikaraste

-Karmanye Vadhikaraste is a 2025 Indian Telugu-language action-crime drama film screenplay and directed by Amardeep Challapalli and produced by Ushaswini Films.
-Story and dialogues by Sivakumar Pelluru.
-It stars Aira Dayanand, Brahmaji, Shatru (actor), and Mahendran (actor) in key roles.
-The music is composed by Gyani, with cinematography by Bhaskar Samala and editing by Marthand K. Venkatesh.
+Karmanye Vadhikaraste is a 2025 Indian Telugu-language action thriller film screenplay and directed by Amardeep Challapalli.
+It stars Aira Dayanand, Brahmaji, Shatru, and Mahendran in important roles.

-The title is derived from a verse in the Bhagavad Gita, symbolizing duty and moral purpose.
+The film was released on 31 October 2025.
 Set against the backdrop of a high-stakes investigation, the story follows a team of law-enforcement officers who uncover an underground network tied to arms trafficking and espionage.